 Theaters - Long's

-at Bob Harris's appliance store, and later Chrysler-Plymouth
+at Bob Harris's appliance store, and later Chrysler-Plymouth dealership.
+He would

-(at 7 or 8 years of age) for the ambience, just the movies.
-Double
+8 years of age) for the ambiance, just the movies.
+Double feature and refreshments

 Capitan Theater-Pasadena, Texas